johncuicui/groceryStore-Keras/readme.md

-# Grocery Store Image classification with Keras
+# Grocery Store Image Classification with Keras
 This repository contains a classification with Keras and deep learning on [grocery store image dataset](https://github.com/marcusklasson/GroceryStoreDataset).
 This dataset not only contains a large volume of natural images but also includes the corresponding information.
 We reorganize the dataset because our aim is to build a simple classification model。Then we fine-tune the DenseNet-169 for 100 epochs on our dataset.
 ## down the grocery store image dataset
 It is available at https://github.com/marcusklasson/GroceryStoreDataset.